timowlmtn/timowlmtn/README.md

 **University of Utah**
 - B.A. in Mathematics, 1996
-- Completed M.S. coursework in Mathematics (All but thesis), 1994-1996
+- Completed M.S. coursework in Computational Science (All but thesis), 1994-1996

 ---